Randy Shannon

-Randy Leonard Shannon (born February 24, 1966) is an American football coach and former player who is currently the linebackers coach and co-defensive coordinator for the Florida State Seminoles football program.
+Randy Leonard Shannon (born February 24, 1966) is an American football coach and former player.
+He is the co-defensive coordinator and linebackers coach for Florida State University, positions he has held since 2022.
 Shannon was the head coach at the University of Miami from 2007 to 2010 and has served as an assistant coach for the National Football League (NFL)'s Miami Dolphins and several college teams, including stints as the defensive coordinator for the Miami Hurricanes, the Florida Gators, and the UCF Knights.
 He won the Frank Broyles Award as the nation's top collegiate assistant coach while at Miami in 2001.

 Shannon was born and raised in the Liberty City neighborhood of Miami, Florida.
 As a football player, he played linebacker for the Miami Hurricanes from 1985 to 1988 followed by two seasons in the NFL with the Dallas Cowboys, all under head coach Jimmy Johnson.

-Early years
+Early life

 Shannon was born in Miami, Florida, and grew up in the Liberty City neighborhood.
 When he was 3 years old, his father was murdered.
 His older twin brothers, who became addicted to crack cocaine when Shannon was 10, both died of AIDS, as did his older sister.

 Shannon attended Miami Norland High School, where he earned All-state honors playing football as a defensive back in his senior year.
 He also played basketball, averaging 19 points a game, and was a member of the track team.